-Lori McPherson is a fully qualified Raynor Massage therapist and provides Pregnancy Massage in our Sutton clinic.
-Her Raynor Massage training covers pregnancy and in addition Lori has studied an individual pregnancy module.
+Lori McPherson and Ed Taoka are both fully qualified Raynor Massage therapist and provide Pregnancy Massage in our Sutton clinic.
+Both therapists are trained to massage women through all stages of their pregnancy.
 So with these qualifications and hands-on experience you can relax knowing that you are in good hands.

 Pregnancy Massage can be hugely beneficial to expectant Mums.
 It’s common to view massage as an indulgent luxury when really the benefits are very real, helping to combat the particular aches, swelling and discomfort that pregnancy can bring.

 Raynor Massage has just one goal, which is to find tension in the body and get rid of it.
 Reducing tension is crucial for pregnant women and with just some slight adaptation the techniques of Raynor Massage can be used, providing great results during pregnancy.

 The University of Miami School of Medicine carried out a study on the benefits of Pregnancy Massage and results suggested that they include: